Perspective on a challenge: predicting the photochemistry of cyclobutanone: Analysis of the contributions

 \subsubsection{To-do list: Nonadiabatic dynamics}

 A more detailed analysis of the differences observed between DD-vMCG and other trajectory- or TBF-based approaches could be obtained by running all the methods with the DD-vMCG database employed for its final production mode.
-This test would require careful checks that the surface-hopping trajectories or TBFs in AIMS do not visit regions of the nuclear configuration not visited by DD-vMCG (and as such not included in the database).
+This test would require careful checks that the TSH trajectories or TBFs in AIMS do not visit regions of the nuclear configuration not visited by DD-vMCG (and as such not included in the database).
 Another idea would be to develop a machine-learning version of the cyclobutanone potential energy surfaces (built based on all the trajectories and data collected as part of this challenge evaluated with a consistent electronic-structure method) and use these unified potentials as a way to compare the dynamics obtained with all the mixed quantum/classical and TBF-based methods.
 Another potentially interesting next step would be to use the best candidate for the electronic-structure calculation and rerun all methods at this very same level.
 This idea, while in principle trivial, requires great care in its implementation (as highlighted in a recent effort on benchmarking nonadiabatic methods\cite{cigrang2025roadmapNAMD}): initial conditions between methods should be similar, the way to calculate nonadiabatic coupling terms should be unified, the same electronic-structure code should be used, and the interface between the electronic-structure code and the nonadiabatic dynamics code should be the same.
+Last but not least, the photochemical reactivity of cyclobutanone would constitute an interesting test case to study the impact of zero-point energy leakage in trajectory-based methods for nonadiabatic molecular dynamics.

 An interesting theoretical question also emerges from the differences observed between the DD-vMCG results and other nonadiabatic dynamics methods.
 To undergo ring opening on the timescale seen with other nonadiabatic dynamics methods requires symmetry breaking by excitation of vibrational modes not initially excited in the vertical photoexcitation approach used in the DD-vMCG simulations.
 This is due either to coupling between vibrations, which was not observed in the DD-vMCG simulations, or some other factor such as the effect of the excitation pulse.
 Investigation of this issue will be important for future simulations using DD-vMCG.